Add a pocket to a jacket. Dress of the Day 786 from Angela Lansbury.

 What else can go in this pocket?
 Neither the thin jacket fabric, nor the thin lining, nor the thin pocket can support much weight.

-Maybe a comb, lipstick, pen, piece of wrting paper, another business card, tissue, or piece of toilet paper.
+Maybe a comb, lipstick, pen, piece of writing paper, another business card, tissue, or piece of toilet paper.

 Purpose of pockets

 I felt very pleased at this point.
-At mybingenuity and skill.
-And my preparstion for my travels.
+At my ingenuity and skill.
+And my preparation for my travels.

 I told my husband.